ajroach42/ajroach42.github.io/_posts/2016-03-25--you-can-t-do-it-all-1-weird-trick-to-get-things-done.md

 Sometimes, I'll still feel like a failure.
 Sometimes, I'll still feel like I can't keep up with anything, or can't keep my head on straight.
 In those times, I can pull out my "done" list, and look through the things that I have acomplished.
 Sometimes, along the way, I think of ways to improve them (and they end up back on the list.)
 This won't beat a real bout of depression, but it does wonders for occasional self doubt.

+I'm still making progress on the "Showcase" project.
+It's a large part of why this blog exists, actually.
+So far, I have used it mostly as a space for work in progress projects, and thoughts related to works in progress, but showcasing older projects keeps moving higher up the list.

 There are some flaws with this method of project management, of course.
 Not the least of which is that it doesn't take in to account project deadlines or project significance.
 Turns out, I'm really bad at keeping track of those things, so when the time comes to manage a project of particular importance, I have to turn to trick #2.

 ** 2. Teams.